 Course Requirements Checklist

-After reading the Course Syllabus, Course Schedule, and Student Expectations, the student will complete the related checklist found in Module/Week 1.
+After reading the Course Syllabus, Course Schedule, and Student Expectations, the student will complete the related checklist found in the Course Overview.

-Discussion boards are collaborative learning experiences.
-Therefore, the student is required to provide a thread in response to the provided prompt for each forum.
+Discussions are collaborative learning experiences.
+Therefore, the student is required to provide a thread in response to the provided prompt for each discussion.

-- Each original thread must be 500 words and incorporate ideas and citations from at least three of the required readings and presentations for the assigned module/week.
+- Each original thread must be 500 words and incorporate ideas and citations from at least three of the required readings and presentations for the assigned module.